ciliakas/VU_PS_3_1_PSP/README.md

 Domain part:

-    * lowercase Latin letters: abcdefghijklmnopqrstuvwxyz,
+    * lowercase Latin letters: abcdefghijklmnopqrstuvwxyz
-    * uppercase Latin letters: ABCDEFGHIJKLMNOPQRSTUVWXYZ,
+    * uppercase Latin letters: ABCDEFGHIJKLMNOPQRSTUVWXYZ

 Also checking if TLD is valid using a master list of tlds.